- Professor of Finance; Director of Ph.D. Programs and Research

 - Office Location: 333, Ballentine Hall

-Dr. Goto has joined the College of Business Administration as an associate professor of finance and serves as the coordinator of the Ph.D. program in finance.
+Dr. Goto has joined the College of Business Administration as a professor of finance and serves as the coordinator of the Ph.D. program in finance.
 Dr. Goto’s research interests include various topics of investment and portfolio management.
 Dr. Goto has also been actively involved in the practice of portfolio management.
 Dr. Goto conducted portfolio management research as a Principal of the Active Equity group at Barclays Global Investors (San Francisco, CA) from 2007 to 2009 and currently serves as an advisor/consultant to Research Affiliates (Newport Beach, CA) and Nomura Asset Management (Tokyo, Japan).
 Dr. Goto is enthusiastic about teaching both theoretical and practical aspects of asset pricing and portfolio management to a wide range of students from advanced undergraduates to Ph.D.s.
 He also serves as an International Examination Committee member at the Association of Certified International Investment Analysts.
 Prior to joining URI, he taught at the Moore School of Business, University of South Carolina.

 Ph.D., Anderson Graduate School of Management at UCLA